 An invoice will be sent for all orders; cash, checks, or credit cards are accepted.
 Copies are sent Fourth Class Mail.
 First Class or FedEx Overnight service is available at additional cost.

-The Integrated Core and Log Database (IGOR) is a searchable database for a large number of well logs and core holdings.
-Some Austin and Midland data are not currently included in IGOR.
+The CONTINUUM Geologic Database is a searchable database for a large number of well logs and core holdings.
+Some Austin and Midland data are not currently included in CONTINUUM.